 The resultant force acting on a body is equal to its mass multiplied by its acceleration.
 Mathematically speaking,

 Consider two objects with different masses.
-Object 1 has a mass much larger than object 2.
+Specifically, object 1 has a much larger mass than object 2.
 From Newton’s Second Law we can see that the force required to give the objects the same acceleration will be much larger for object 1.